 - Check elevator pit sump – It is crucial for building owners to check whether the device pit sump is in good working condition as this helps to avoid the chances of ice and snow buildup in the pit.
-Never operate the device with ice and snow build up as this can cause the trolleys to freeze, thereby causing severe damage to the travelling cable.
+Never operate the device with ice and snow build-up as this can cause the trolleys to freeze, thereby causing severe damage to the traveling cable.

-Whether for residential or commercial applications, elevators are built to be safe, durable and convenient.
+Whether for residential or commercial applications, elevators are built to be safe, durable, and convenient.
 However, once installed regular and adequate maintenance is what matters the most.
-Prolonged use and inclement weather exposes the device to regular wear and tear that may potentially affect its efficient and smooth operation.
+Prolonged use and inclement weather expose the device to regular wear and tear that may potentially affect its efficient and smooth operation.
 In addition, systems that are not well maintained are prone to accidents.
-So it is essential for homeowners/building owners to schedule regular maintenance at least once a year or more depending upon individual use and needs.
+So it is essential for homeowners/building owners to follow the above elevator maintenance tips and schedule regular maintenance at least once a year or more depending upon individual use and needs.